-- ⇒ Parents are required to complete the Medical consent form-shared via parent mail.
-This will provide the school with permission to administer prescribed medical as well as medicines such as paracetamol or anti-histamines. - ⇒ Parents are responsible for ensuring that all medication kept in school e.g. asthma pumps, Epi-pens are kept up to date. - \Rightarrow Parents are responsible for notifying the school if there is a change in circumstances e.g. if a child is deemed to be no longer asthmatic. - ⇒ If a pupil is injured outside of school and a risk assessment needs to be put in place appropriate medical advice must have been sought before the child comes to school-either from a doctor, at a walk-in clinic or A&E department.
+- Parents are required to complete the "Administering medication in school" consent form-shared via parent mail.
+This will provide the school with permission to administer prescribed medical as well as medicines such as paracetamol or anti-histamines.
+Please note that medicine such as paracetamol is only issued as a last resort, once other remedies have been pursued. - Pupils with medical conditions such as asthma and allergies will have an Individual Health Care Plan that will completed by the first aid alongside parents/carers. - Parents are responsible for ensuring that all medication kept in school e.g. asthma inhalers and epi-pens are kept up to date. - Parents are responsible for notifying the school if there is a change in circumstances e.g. if a child is deemed to be no longer asthmatic. - If a pupil is injured outside of school and a risk assessment needs to be put in place, appropriate medical advice must have been sought before the child comes to school-either from a doctor, at a walk-in clinic or A&E department.